sdboyapati/kotlin-web-site/docs/topics/tour/kotlin-tour-intermediate-functions.md

 ## Scope functions

 In programming, a scope is the area in which your variable or object is recognized.
 The most commonly referred to scopes are global scope and local scope.
-In Kotlin, there are scope functions which allow you to create a temporary scope around an object and execute some code.
+In Kotlin, there are scope functions that allow you to create a temporary scope around an object and execute some code.

 Scope functions make your code more concise because you don't have to refer to the name of your object within the temporary scope.
 Kotlin has five scope functions: `.apply()`, `.also()`, `.run()`, `with()`, and `.let()`.

-Depending on the scope function, you can access the object either by referencing it via keyword `this` or using it as an argument via keyword `it`.
+Depending on the scope function, you can access the object either by referencing it via the keyword `this` or using it as an argument via the keyword `it`.

 Each scope function takes a lambda expression and returns either the object or the result of the lambda expression.
 In this tour, we start with the scope functions that return their objects.